 Eyes gaze upwards in admiration upon arrival at your intended destination, the magnificent La Fortuna Waterfall in Costa Rica.
 Cascading 200 feet or 65 meters down the water lands briskly into a clear pool.
-You’re required to hike 480 steps to reach its steep heights.
-It only takes 15 or 20 minutes but you will have a great view the whole way.
-It is also important for you to take your time and catch your breath on the way up so you can appreciate the panoramic views.
+You’re required to take the 480 steps to reach the falls.

 The best way of reaching La Fortuna Waterfall in Costa Rica is through the gates of ADIFORT.
 ADIFORT is a non-profit community organization that manages the property.
 They are on the left bank of La Fortuna River Canyon.
-Surely as visitors reach the start of the waterfall trail, they will enjoy panoramic views from a metal platform designed to take advantage of the vista.
-The trail is made up of 480 steps down to the bottom La Fortuna River’s canyon.
-Then you climb down the rocky shores of the river bank where you can marvel at the full majesty of La Fortuna Waterfall.
+La Fortuna Waterfall is located near the town of La Fortuna, at the foot of the famous Arenal volcano.

-For instance, climbing the 480 stairs backup can be slow going, and your patience is richly rewarded.
+Climbing the 480 stairs backup can be slow and a bit tiring, but your patience will be rewarded.
 There are rest stops offering great vistas along the way where climbers can catch their breath.
 Be sure to pay attention to what may be happening in the trees and jungle.
 Surely wildlife is easily spotted in the riparian forests of La Fortuna Waterfall in Costa Rica.
 Observant naturalists can find toucans, sloths, agoutis, snakes, lizards, monkeys.
 Also, many other exotic Costa Rican animals hiding in the rainforest flora near Arenal Volcano.